 Generation Zero is a nationwide, youth-led climate advocacy group who want to see our country on track to a carbon-neutrality by 2050!
-Since April last year, Rosalee Jenkin and Francesca Bradley have been knee-deep in Generation Zero’s national campaign for a climate change law.
+Since April last year, Rosalee and Francesca have been knee-deep in Generation Zero’s national campaign for a climate change law.
 Then, in December last year our new Government laid out its plan to develop and pass the Zero Carbon Act into law.
 On top of all this both Rosalee and Francesca are passionate cyclists.
 We got the inside story on life in the saddle.

 Hi Francesca and Rosalee.
 Tell us a bit about yourselves and your involvement with Generation Zero.

 R: I grew up in Lower Hutt and Motueka, but now consider Christchurch to be home.
 I got involved with GZ because I saw all the great stuff they were getting up to in Wellington and wanted to be part of it!
 So when some GZers came to Christchurch on a nationwide speaking tour in 2013 I was primed and ready to help set up a Christchurch branch.
 In GZ I found a group of people who are just as passionate about doing something about climate change as me, who are loads of fun, and just awesome humans!!

 F: I stumbled across GenZero initially through my partner who got involved during his uni years.
 Then I guess once I got to know all the on-to-it and accepting young folk involved, it’s proven pretty hard to walk away!
 Being involved in Generation Zero has surprisingly harvested a keen interest in Christchurch’s cycling scene.
 I grew up in Wellington naive to the ease and benefits of cycling.
 So when I moved to Christchurch over 5 years ago, buying my first bike was a real lifestyle game-changer for me.